Flight-Free-UK/flight_free_uk_website/source/posts_travel/cheshire-to-como.html.markdown

 * Bring food for long-distance trains.
 * Use the Omio app for Italian rail bookings.

-The journey was expensive as we bought the tickets individually and much more expensive than flying.
-Next year we are planning to go to Switzerland via Brussels and the Rhine Valley.
-So we have bought an Interrail card in the sale which has cut the costs by half to around £350
+The journey was expensive as we bought the tickets individually, and it was much more expensive than flying.
+We realised that we could have halved the cost by using an Interrail pass.
+Next year we are planning to go to Switzerland via Brussels and the Rhine Valley, so we have bought an Interrail pass in the sale which has cut the costs to around £350.

 ###### Final Thoughts